pornin/rust-fn-dsa/README.md

 be feasible to modify the encoding of an existing public key or a signature without changing its mathematical value.

+## Optimizations, Platforms and Features

+The base implementation uses only integer computations, which are presumed safe, and constant-time to the extent that such things are possible (this should be considered a "best-effort" implementation, since recent LLVM versions have become pretty good at inferring that values are really Booleans in digsuise, and of course the same could apply to any JIT compilation layer, either hidden in-silicon, or as part of a virtual machine implementation, e.g. is using WASM).
+On some architectures, some optimizations are applied:

+  - **x86 and x86_64:** if SSE2 support is detected at compile-time,
+    then SSE2 opcodes are used for floating-point computations in signature generation.
+Note that SSE2 is part of the ABI for `x86_64`, but is also enabled by default for `x86`.

+  - **aarch64:** on ARMv8 (64-bit), if NEON support is detected at
+    compile-time, then NEON opcodes are used, for a result similar to what is done on `x86` with SSE2.
+NEON is part of the ABI for `aarch64`.

+  - **riscv64:** on 64-bit RISC-V systems, we assume that the target implements the D extension (double-precision floating-point).
+Note that the compiler, by default, assumes RV64GC, i.e. that I, M, A, F, D and C are supported.

+On top of that, on `x86` and `x86_64`, a second version of the code is compiled and automatically used if a _runtime_ test shows that the current CPU supports AVX2 (and it was not disabled by the operating system).
+AVX2 optimizations improve performance of keygen, signing, and verifying (the performance boost over SSE2 for signing is rather slight, but for keygen and verifying it almost halves the cost).

+The following features, which are not enabled by default, can be used to modify the code generation:

+  - `no_avx2`: do not include the AVX2-optimized code.
+Using this option also removes the runtime test for CPU support of AVX2 opcodes; it can be used if compiled code footprint is an issue.
+SSE2 opcodes will still be used.

+  - `div_emu`: on `riscv64`, do not use the hardware implementation for floating-point divisions.
+This feature was included because some RISC-V cores, in particular the SiFive U74, have constant-time additions and multiplications, but division cost varies depending on the input operands.

+  - `sqrt_emu`: this is similar to `div_emu` but for the square root operation.
+On the SiFive U74, enabling both `div_emu` and `sqrt_emu` increases the cost of signature generation by about 25%.

+  - `small_context`: reduce the in-memory size of the signature generator context (`SigningKey` instance); for the largest degree (n = 1024), using `small_context` shrinks the context size from about 114 kB to about 82 kB, but it also increases signature cost by about 25%.

+Of these options, only `no_avx2` has any impact on keygen and verifying.

 ## Performance

 This implementation achieves performance similar to that obtained with C